opendocsg/slw-judgments-backfill/2012_SGHC_238/report.md

 59     Choo J’s definition in _Juminem_ was endorsed by the Court of Appeal in _Ong Pang Siew_ at [64], where the court also emphasized that the question of whether or not the impairment was substantial was ultimately a question of fact to be decided by the court based on all the circumstances of the case:

  64 What in fact amounts to a substantial impairment of mental responsibility is largely a question of commonsense to be decided by the trial judge as the finder of fact.
 As a working guide, substantial does not require a total impairment; neither is it trivial nor minimal: see Juminem (at [30]) applying Regina v Lloyd [1967] 1 QB 175 (at 178).
-As stated above, while medical evidence would be important in determining the presence and/or extent of impairment, whether an accused’s mental responsibility was substantially impaired is ultimately a question to be decided by the court based on all the evidence before it : see Zailani bin Ahmad v PP [2005] 1 SLR(R) 356 (at [52]). ...
+As stated above, while medical evidence would be important in determining the presence and/or extent of impairment, whether an accused’s mental responsibility was substantially impaired is ultimately a question to be decided by the court based on all the evidence before it : see Zailani bin Ahmad v PP <span class="citation">[2005] 1 SLR(R) 356</span> (at [52]). ...

  [emphasis added in bold italics]